Nawaraaz/pdf_merger/README.md

  Run the merger.py file: python merger.py

 If the above steps are correct you will see "Merged PDF files successfully and saved as merged.pdf" in terminal.
 A new pdf file will be appear inside pdfmerger folder by the name merged.pdf

+step 6:
+ After completing the process deactivate the virtual environment using: deactivate